kamoclav/openhack-mc4h/Challenge-10/ReadMe.md

 	https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks

 In the Data Analysis and Statistical Modeling section you created parquet files for flattened FHIR resources.
-To load the flattened files into Azure Synapese, add a cell to the notebook with the following code and replace the location with the location of your parquet files.
+To load the flattened files into Azure Synapse, add a cell to the notebook with the following code and replace the location with the location of your parquet files.

 <pre><code>
 %%sql